 A toast to the roast.

 I am fairly certain that I will never steam or boil a green bean again.
-Roasting them tastes better.
-And roasted green beans topped with crunchy, buttery breadcrumbs tossed with shallot and fresh lemon zest are just about out of this world.
+Roasted green beans taste better, and have a better texture.
+And these easy roasted green beans topped with crunchy, buttery breadcrumbs tossed with shallot and fresh lemon zest add a little extra something to make this easy side dish just about out of this world.

 But then there is roasting.
 Roasted vegetables — green beans included — benefit from more concentrated flavor, and good texture.
 Ease of cooking is another big benefit.
 This roasted green bean recipe involves little more than simply tossing the beans with olive oil, salt, and pepper.
 Then let the oven do the work while you prepare the breadcrumbs.